architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 ### Add dependencies

 The new event may require some dependencies.
-For this Node.js example @architect/functions {LINK} will be helpful to handle the event subscription.
+For this Node.js example, [@architect/functions](https://github.com/architect/functions) will be helpful to handle the event subscription.
 Ensure this requirement is met:

 1. In the generated `./src/events/hit-counter` directory create a `package.json` file with an empty `dependencies` entry: